herrwang0/MOM6-compile/README.md

 * -f: FMS library build name.
 Required for ocean-only or SIS2 coupled MOM6
 * --nonsym: Use nonsymmetric dynamic memory
 * --fms2: Use FMS2 infra for MOM6
-* --egaux: Use codebase in MOM6-examples for non-MOM6 components
+* --eg_aux: Use codebase in MOM6-examples for non-MOM6 components
-* --egmom6: Use codebase in MOM6-examples for MOM6
+* --eg_mom6: Use codebase in MOM6-examples for MOM6
+* --cefi_aux: Use codebase in CEFI-regional-MOM6 for non-MOM6 components
+* --ceif_mom6: Use codebase in CEFI-regional-MOM6 for MOM6
-* --egmkmf: Use mkmf in MOM6-examples
+* --aux_mkmf: Use mkmf from either MOM6-examples or CEFI-regional-MOM6

 ## Example: compile FMS1
 > ./compile_mom6.sh -b fms -n 201901